Gravitational waves from the early universe: Emission of gravitational waves

 \subsection{Energy momentum tensor of gravitational waves}

 So far, we have considered linearized Einstein equations as an expansion around the flat spacetime metric $\eta_{\mn}$.
-The fluctuations around the static flat background are the gravitational waves.
-In a general dynamical curved spacetime with a metric \be g_{\mn}(x) = \Bar{g}_{\mn}(x) + h_{\mn}(x),\ee the question arises whether the curvature is actually a gravitational wave or part of the background \cite{maggiore}.
-In the latter case, the gravitational wave can locally be gauged away.
-How do we decide which part is the background and which part is a gravitational wave?
+The fluctuations around the static flat background are associated with the GWs.
+In a general dynamical curved spacetime with a metric \be g_{\mn}(x) = \Bar{g}_{\mn}(x) + h_{\mn}(x),\ee the question arises whether the curvature is a GW or part of the background \cite{maggiore}.
+In the latter case, it can locally be gauged away.
+How do we decide which part is the background and which part is a GW?
 A natural splitting arises when picking the right scale.
-Denoting the length of the background by $L_b$, and the wavelength of the gravitational wave by $\lambda_{GW}$.\footnote{ Note that the typical length scale for the gravitational wave is $\lambda_{GW} =\frac{\lambda}{2 \pi}$ instead of $\lambda$ and is known as the reduced wavelength.} A suitable length scale $d$ is large enough to observe $\lambda_{GW}$ and small enough such that the background is approximately flat.
+Denoting the length of the background by $L_b$, and the wavelength of the GW by $\lambda_{GW}$.\footnote{ Note that the typical length scale for the GW is $\lambda_{GW} =\frac{\lambda}{2 \pi}$ instead of $\lambda$ and is known as the reduced wavelength.} A suitable length scale $d$ is large enough to observe $\lambda_{GW}$ and small enough such that the background is approximately flat.
 This method of separation of the metric into a smooth background and perturbations is called short-wave expansion.